-- Get inspired by watching videos of other people playing the violin on youtube.
+- Get inspired by watching violin videos on YouTube.
 Not sure where to start?
 Check out Bryson Andres playing “Secrets” by One Republic or Hillary Hahn playing a Bach Sarabande.

-- ViolinOnline.com has tons of information about basic violin playing technique and posture.
+- Explore ViolinOnline.com.
+It has tons of information about basic violin playing techniques and posture.
 They have instructions with pictures.

-- Use this page from violinonline.com to practice your scales.
+- Understanding scales is a big part of understanding the violin as a whole.
+The better you are at scales, the better you will be at playing this instrument.
+Use this page from violinonline.com to practice your violin scales.
 They have one- and two-octave violin scale pages in both major and minor keys, as well as scale duets.